Springdoc-openapi Modules

 management.server.port=9090

-For the example, you should also be able to see the springdoc-openapi endpoints:
+For the example, you should also be able to see the springdoc-openapi endpoints depending on the chosen UI:

 • http://serverName:9090/actuator